Eugen Transky was Latvian (which does not go without saying for somebody born in Riga!)

 was in fact over, already before 1933.
 He later managed to escape to Rio de Janeiro, where he

-was teaching; he died in 1967 or 1968 in São Paulo.
+was teaching; he later lived (and died) in São Paulo.

 The Jüdischer Kulturbund opera, to